 Friends of the Earth works with our allies and supporters to lead effective market campaigns to advance a more sustainable and just food system.

 - Eliminating neonics from garden retailers: Great news!
-Due to the efforts of Friends of the Earth and allies, over the past two years, more than 65 garden retailers, nurseries and landscaping companies, including the two largest home improvement retailers in the world, Home Depot and Lowe’s, as well as Whole Foods and BJ’s Wholesale Club, have committed to take steps to eliminate neonicotinoids.
+Due to the efforts of Friends of the Earth and allies, over the past two years, more than 110 garden retailers, nurseries and landscaping companies, including the two largest home improvement retailers in the world, Home Depot and Lowe’s, as well as Costco, Wal-Mart, True Value and Whole Foods, have committed to take steps to eliminate neonicotinoids.
 Our members helped make this happen by signing petitions, delivering letters, making phone calls and showing up in person at the retailers to demand change.
 Thank you to the over half million people who made their voices heard!
-Check out this list of retailers that have committed to not use or sell neonicotinoid pesticides and download our letter to retailers.
+Check out this list of retailers and download our letter.

 - Making grocery stores bee-friendly: Food retailers can commit to stop stocking their shelves with food that was grown with bee-killing pesticides and offer more organic foods, which were grown with methods that are healthier for bees, butterflies and all of us.
 Friends of the Earth is asking top grocery stores to eliminate pollinator-toxic pesticides in their supply chains and increase their offerings of organic food.